 At WWNWS4, the representatives of the 12 NAVAREAs and one Sub-Area presented their MSI Self Assessments together with a presentation from NAVAREA XI on development work on "Navigational Warning Maps on the Web". document requires NAVAREA Coordinators Survey.
-The Chair of the WWNWS Submeeting.
-Representatives from three of the year reports since entering Full Operational Letter.
+The Chair of the WWNWS Subyear reports since entering Full Operational Letter.
 Capability on 1 June 2011.
 The high level of consistency of service between the NAVAR-EAs was noted.

 The Sub Committee received reports from Mr Michael White provided a brief to the the Chair of the IMO NAVTEX Panel, the WWNWS Sub-Committee on the work of the IMO SafetyNET Panel and WMO.
-Inmarsat UK Admiralty Warning Navigation Informapresented a report that included a compre- tion Service, which highlighted the similarihensive brief on Inmarsat C and Fleet Broad- ties and parallels for this military organization band services; this included suggested future to the work of NAVAREA, Sub-Area and holistic review of the WWNWS Guidance documents was necessary in order to bring The WWNWS Sub-Committee, with support them into alignment and to prevent future System attended the meeting.
-The review considsequent submission to COMSAR 17 in 2013.
+Inmarsat UK Admiralty Warning Navigation Informapresented a report that included a compre- tion Service, which highlighted the similarihensive brief on Inmarsat C and Fleet Broad- ties and parallels for this military organization band services; this included suggested future to the work of NAVAREA, Sub-Area and holistic review of the WWNWS Guidance documents was necessary in order to bring The WWNWS Sub-Committee, with support them into alignment and to prevent future from the IHO Capacity building Programme, reference to inaccurate information.
+Accordcontinued to deliver its comprehensive train- ingly, it had established a Document Review ing course that provide practical guidance for WG.
+The WWNWS Document Review WG those countries within an RHC that are con-held a meeting at the IMO HQ during the cerned with drafting navigational warnings or week following IMO COMSAR from 20 to 22 with the issuance of Maritime Safety Informa- March.
+Representatives from France, Italy, tion (MSI) for the high seas under the Global UK, USA, WMO, Inmarsat and the IHB System attended the meeting.
+The review consid-(GMDSS).
+The objective of the course is to ered all the WWNWS documentation with the increase the flow of MSI to NAVAREA Coor- intention of ensuring consistency of terminoldinators for promulgation, and ultimately to ogy.
+Amendments to resolutions A.705(17), emphasize the importance of establishing as amended, "Promulgation of Maritime expertise in the countries within these Safety Information"; and A.706(17), as NAVAREAs, to fulfil the role of National Co- amended, "World-Wide Navigational Warnordinators.
+One course was run in East Asia ing Service" were prepared for consideration and two courses were planned to be deliv- by the WWNWS Sub-Committee before ered in 2013 covering the Caribbean and submission to IHO Member States and subsequent submission to COMSAR 17 in 2013.
 Draft amendments to the MSI Manual to include the topic of ECDIS anomalies, were prepared.